Cataract Surgery In Wilmington, NC

 Premium IOLs accommodate both near and distance vision by working with the natural functions of the eye in some way.
 Patients who are interested in reducing or eliminating their need for eyeglasses after cataract removal often choose this type of lens implant.

-Cataract Surgery with Dr. Brian Groat
+The Cataract Removal Surgery with Dr. Brian Groat

 Cataract removal is performed on an outpatient basis and is usually completed in under an hour.
 Patient comfort is achieved with anesthetic eye drops that are inserted prior to the procedure.
 These drops numb the eye within just a few minutes.
 After the eye has been numbed, Dr. Groat will make a small incision near the lens.
 A tiny ultrasound probe is inserted through the incision to break up the protein particles that are causing the cataract.